mandloideep/acosus-presentation/07-DemoScript.md

 6. **Click "Save & Publish"**

 **Narration**:
-> "Notice the priority scores - GPA has priority 9/10 because it's a strong predictor.
-Family support is 7/10.
-The model will weight these questions accordingly using the PWRS formula."
+> "Notice the priority scores - for transfer students, we ask about previous GPA, transfer credits, financial support, and commute distance.
+These factors are weighted based on our ASEE 2023 factor analysis research.
+Advisors can adjust priorities based on their specific transfer student cohort."

 > "Below, I can configure KNN parameters.
-The system uses sensible defaults, but admins can tune these for their specific context."
+The system uses sensible defaults optimized for small transfer cohorts, but advisors with ML experience can tune these."

 ---

 ## Part 2: Student Portal (4 minutes)

-### Minute 4: Student Login & Profile (1 minute)
+### Minute 4: Transfer Student Login & Profile (1 minute)

 **Script**:
-> "Now let's see the student perspective.
-I'll log in as a demo student."
+> "Now let's see the transfer student perspective.
+Before meeting with their advisor, they complete surveys through this portal."

 **Actions**: